Here’s what Pythian is cooking up for MySQL Conference this year.

 … As a quick update Singer will be going to Australia and must prepare so his talk and content will be presented by Danil Zburivsky instead.

-MySQL security usually means strong passwords, proper user@host grants and SSL connectivity.
+MySQL security usually means strong passwords, proper [email protected] grants and SSL connectivity.
 However MySQL does not operate in a void.
 This talk will focus on how MySQL security can be compromised through the hardware, operating system (using Linux examples), network, and the applications.
 We will also discuss attack prevention from external and internal sources.

 Thursday, April 15